Mitigating radio frequency interference in CHIME/FRB real-time intensity data: RFI transform chains

 Since RFI is a non-Gaussian process \citep{Fridman:2001wy,Mirhosseini:2020tb}, we expect RFI-triggered false positives to appear more distinctly at higher statistical moments of the intensity.
 Therefore, we place the stdv transforms at the very beginning of the clipping transform chain.
 Additionally, we refrain from downsampling the intensity in the beginning, since coarse-grained masks lack precision in containing only regions with RFI.
 In the case of intensity clippers, internal iterations are effective in decontaminating PDFs at a low computational cost.
 On the other hand, RFI residuals can hide behind internal masks and hence contaminate the stream if $\sigma_{c,{\rm in}}$ and $n_{c,{\rm in}}$ are not set properly.
 Finally, we mask typically along the time axis first, since RFI tends to arrive in constant frequency bands.
 Furthermore, we maximize the chunk size $N_t$, which is constrained mainly by the latency requirement for the CHIME/FRB baseband recording system.
-We find empirically that by iterating the clipping transform chain (Table \ref{tab:clipping_transforms}) 6 times before and after a chain of detrenders (see \S\ref{ssec:detrending_transform_chain}), we are able to sufficiently suppress RFI while detecting real pulsars in CHIME/FRB intensity acquisitions.\footnote{We initially designed the RFI transform chain through the analysis of incoherent beam data (400--800\,MHz, $N_\nu$=1k) from the CHIME Pathfinder \citep[][]{Bandura:2014uc} and single-beam data (400--800\,MHz, $N_\nu$=16k) from the Galt 26-m telescope.
-These instruments share the same RFI environment with CHIME/FRB at DRAO.}
+We find empirically that by iterating the clipping transform chain (Table \ref{tab:clipping_transforms}) six times before and after a chain of detrenders (see \S\ref{ssec:detrending_transform_chain}), we are able to sufficiently suppress RFI while detecting real pulsars in CHIME/FRB intensity acquisitions.\footnote{We initially designed the RFI transform chain through the analysis of incoherent beam data (400--800\,MHz, $N_\nu$=1k) from the CHIME Pathfinder \citep[][]{Bandura:2014uc} and single-beam data (400--800\,MHz, $N_\nu$=16k) from the Galt 26\,m telescope.
+These instruments share the same RFI environment with CHIME/FRB at DRAO.
+The current configuration is based on seven different production-level transform chains that were designed to either mitigate new sources of RFI or adapt to other pipeline requirements (e.g., constraining the buffer size $N_t$ for the baseband recording system) sporadically since the first CHIME/FRB commissioning in mid-2018.}